 Second, the decision to have it be the planet’s “treasures” that you are tasked to collect is a bizarre mistake that turns a potential strength into an actual weakness.
 If Nintendo wanted to continue the thematic subtext of the prior game, the wide-open, clear path to which I alluded earlier would have been to have Olimar coerced into returning to the pikmin’s planet to collect natural resources, culminating in the revelation that the pikmin themselves could become an incredibly valuable commodity due to their versatility, dexterity, and obedience.
 Olimar’s actions from then to the end of the game could have determined the fate of the pikmin species.
 Now that would’ve been a set of stakes worth caring about.

-Instead, the Hocotatians come across as neither malicious nor well-intentioned—but rather moronic, with idiotic voices and a fascination with shiny garbage.
+Ultimately, the Hocotatians come across as neither malicious nor well-intentioned—but rather moronic, with idiotic voices and a fascination with shiny garbage.
 Instead of saving each pikmin from becoming a tiny tool in a capitalistic enterprise, playing the game necessarily forces the player to use the pikmin as exactly that, with no nuance or irony.

 The only charitable interpretation I can come up with for the game’s incredibly myopic narrative choices is that you arguably spend a lot of Pikmin 2 cleaning up litter.
 You have to ignore just about all of the context, but that on its own could be an environmentalist kernel that ties the games together.
-It’s pretty damn weak, and it doesn’t do anything to help with the far-reaching tonal issues, but at least it’s something; that’s better than what the tone and story of Pikmin 2 seem to be blatantly providing to the player, which is nothing.
+It’s pretty damn weak, and it doesn’t do anything to help with the far-reaching tonal issues, but at least it’s something.
+That’s better than what the tone and story of Pikmin 2 seem to be blatantly providing to the player, which is nothing.

 The Mechanics and Difficulty of Pikmin: